Stephen-Gates/report-gallery/docs/questions.md

 # Questions you can answer

+The sections below show the questions you can answer using LeanIX reports.

-The questions below are arranged by the main factsheet type involved in answering the question.
+- The questions are arranged by the factsheet type that is the focus of the question.
+For example
+- Questions answered by a view are sub-points under the main question

-Questions based on a view using tags are marked with :fontawesome-solid-tag:{: .grey }.
+- Questions answered by using a Tag view  are marked with :fontawesome-solid-tag:{: .grey }.
 Tags are unique to your LeanIX implementation.

 ## User Groups